Advanced FD&A Qualifications

-In order to gain the full qualification, learners must take and pass the three mandatory units plus one final unit.
-The final unit will determine which qualification will be achieved, whether this is in designing, installing, maintaining, or commissioning.
+In order to gain the full qualification, learners must take and pass the three mandatory modules plus one final module.
+The final module will determine which qualification will be achieved, whether this is in designing, installing, maintaining, or commissioning.

-All delegates must take the Foundation in FD&A unit, which is the starting point for each qualification.
+All delegates must take the Foundation in FD&A module (Unless they have completed and passed the Fundamentals Qualifcation.
+In which case they take the Fundamentals to Advanced course instead of Foundation), which is the starting point for the specialist qualifications (Qualifications (Design, Install, Maintainer and Commissioning).
 The Foundation in FD&A is compulsory and delegates will not obtain the qualification without it.

-Additionally, delegates must also take and pass the Health & Safety at Work unit, and the Environment unit – or give evidence that they have met this requirement through other recognised means, such as through the ECS card scheme.
+Additionally, delegates must also take and pass the Health & Safety at Work modules, and the Environment module – or give evidence that they have met this requirement through other recognised means, such as through the ECS card scheme.

-If you are unsure whether you need to take the Health & Safety at Work unit or the Environment unit, please visit our website or phone the office to find out what other evidence would be acceptable to demonstrate competence in these areas.
+If you are unsure whether you need to take the Health & Safety at Work module or the Environment module, please visit our website or phone the office to find out what other evidence would be acceptable to demonstrate competence in these areas.